KIDNEYS and BLADDER

 HEALING PHASE: The muscle tension goes back to normal.
 The Epileptoid Crisis presents as painful bladder spasms (see also spasms in the ureters, bladder muscle, bladder mucosa and urethra).

 DEVELOPMENT AND FUNCTION OF THE BLADDER MUSCLE AND EXTERNAL BLADDER SPHINCTER: The bladder is a hollow organ for storing urine.
 The bladder wall consists of muscles which contract during urination forcing urine out of the bladder into the urethra; at the same time, the two sphincters open to allow urine to be expelled.
-The external bladder sphincter surrounds the lower end of the urethra and is, in addition to the internal bladder sphincter, a second muscular mechanism that regulates the elimination of urine.
+The external bladder sphincter surrounds the urethra and is, in addition to the internal bladder sphincter, a second muscular mechanism that regulates the elimination of urine.
 The striated bladder muscle and external bladder sphincter derive from the new mesoderm and are controlled from the cerebral medulla and the motor cortex.

 BIOLOGICAL CONFLICT: The biological conflict linked to the bladder muscle and external bladder sphincter is “not being able to sufficiently mark one’s place” (see also external rectal sphincter).
 The conflict typically occurs when a territorial marking conflict cannot be resolved for a long period of time.
 The bladder muscles also relate to a self-devaluation conflict, usually brought on by urinary incontinence.